joelek/overdrive/readme.md

 ## Roadmap

 * Investigate possibility of disabling read cache.
-	Can be done by issuing normal READ SCSI command.
+	Can be done by issuing normal READ SCSI command but might not be respected by the drive.
 * Implement C2-based refinement.
 	Transfer block setting is controlled through ReadWriteErrorRecoveryModePage.
 	Disable RSPC for data tracks.